 Are you a teen looking to gain valuable work experience while making a positive difference in your community?
 This is the internship for you!

 The Milwaukee Public Library (MPL) is seeking Teen Outreach Interns.
-Interns will assist in implementing the library’s Connected Learning for Teens initiative, fulfilling the mission and vision of the Milwaukee Public Library and employing the strategies outlined in the Library's MPL 2020: Our Plan for the Future.
+Interns will assist in implementing the library’s Connected Learning for Teens initiative, fulfilling the mission and vision of the Milwaukee Public Library.
 Interns will serve as faces and voices for the Library, spearheading teen outreach projects and developing new programs for teens in the Milwaukee community.
 They will also consult on space design and redesign, mentor their peers, and host engaging events, all while developing critical career skills in the process.

 We are looking for smart, innovative, and dedicated students who want to help others read, learn, and connect.
 If this is you, submit your application today!

 LEAD SPECIALTY PROJECTS

 - Develop and implement projects designed to engage teens in all that MPL has to offer, including building citywide programs targeted to teens, spearheading major teen outreach initiatives, hosting events and drop-in programs for teens, and consulting on new models for teen services at the library.